magdalenaes/Users-list/README.md

 Project created to practice the skills of working with Fetch API.

-Adding more users to the list per click.
+Adding new users to the list per click.
 Data downloaded from external API : https://randomuser.me/.

 ## Screenshots
 ![Users List](image/list.png)